awsdocs/amazon-workdocs-user-guide/doc_source/transfer_owner.md

 **To transfer ownership of files and folders**

-1. On your **My Docs** page, select the check box next to the files, folders, or files and folders that you want to transfer\.
+1. On your **My Docs** page, select the check box next to the items that you want to transfer\.
 **Note**
 Don't select the file or folder names\.
-Doing so opens the file or folder in Preview mode, and you can't transfer files\.
+Doing so opens the file or folder in Preview mode, and you can't transfer anything in that mode\.
 Just select the check boxes\.

 1. Open the **Actions** list and choose **Transfer**\.